Treated for stuttering? To help us understand this devastating disorder & find a cure:

 The study involves 10 investigators at eight sites in Australia, the UK and The Netherlands.

 Recruitment closes December 31, 2019.
-Study researchers are working to recruit 3,000 Australians aged 7+ with a history of stuttering (past or present) into the study.
+Study researchers are working to recruit 3,000 volunteers aged 7+ with a history of stuttering (past or present) into the study.

 Participating in this study could make a genuine contribution to solving this disorder.